Worboys Psychologist Campaigned For Soft Justice For Sex Offenders - Guido Fawkes

 The psychologist who reportedly influenced the decision to release rapist John Worboys has spent her career calling for a softer approach to dealing with sex offenders, Guido can reveal.
-Yesterday’s papers reported that Dr Jackie Craissati was hired by Worboys’ defence team to compile the report that helped convince the Parole Board he should be released.
+Yesterday’s papersreported that Dr Jackie Craissati was hired by Worboys’ defence team to compile the report that helped convince the Parole Board he should be released.
 She declined to comment.
 We can now reveal that Dr Craissati has spent the last 30 years lobbying for soft justice for sex offenders:

 - She was quoted in an article headlined “Can paedophiles be good people?” downplaying the crimes of less “severe” child sex abusers, even comparing some sex offenders to people involved in bar fights